List of Taiwanese automakers: Kuozui Motors

 Kuozui Motors manufactures Toyota vehicles in Taiwan, including the Toyota Vios, Toyota Corolla Altis, Toyota Corolla Cross, Toyota Town Ace and Toyota Yaris Cross.

 Hotai Motors is in charge of selling the Toyota vehicles and provides after-sales service.

 Ford Lio Ho

 Ford Lio Ho manufactures and represents the Ford brand, and locally assembles vehicles from this marque in Taiwan.

 As part of Ford's Asia Pacific strategy, Ford Lio Ho used Ford badging on Mazda products after Ford's 1970s purchase of that company.
 Ford Lio Ho assembled vehicles was based on Mazda platforms, such as the 323 and 626 series, known as the Ford Laser.
 They also produced rebadged Fords as Mazdas, like the Explorer (based on the Ford Explorer platform).

 Ford Lio Ho also produces Mazda CKD vehicles for their assembling outside Taiwan, and for a short time they locally produced the Suzuki Carry, a Suzuki Motors/GM product, and sold it as the "Ford Pronto".

-Current vehicles manufactured in Taiwan includes the Ford Focus and the Ford Kuga, and the subassemblies for these models to the exports markets, like Mexico and Argentina.
+Current vehicles manufactured in Taiwan includes the Ford Kuga and the Ford Territory.